Shahzebqazi/psyop.ca/README.md

 # Psyop - Website

+> Note: Fallback branch only — not merging to `main`.
+This branch must contain only the minimal fallback website.
+All production front-end code (enhanced UI/components/assets not required for the fallback) should be removed or kept disabled.
+The canonical production site should not be built from this branch.

 A modern, responsive website for the metal band PSYOP, built with Haskell featuring a component-based architecture and tomato red accent styling. **✅ All critical functionality has been restored and the website is now fully operational.**

 ## 📚 Documentation